aacebo/teams-sdk-js/book/src/2.getting-started/1.activity/2.typing/README.md

 `A6002`: If a channel assigns an [`id`](#id) to a typing activity, it MAY allow bots and clients to delete the typing activity before its expiration.

 `A6003`: If able, channels SHOULD send typing activities to bots.

+## Typing indicator UI in Teams

+The typing indicator is a small animation that appears in the bottom left corner of the chat window above the message input field when a user or bot is typing.